the-salvation/construction-development/README.md

 2. **Git Workflow**:

    - Create feature branches from `develop`
+   - 1 feature = 1 branch
+   - Name branch like this: `feat/feature-name` or `fix/bug-name`
    - Submit pull requests for code review
    - Ensure everything is working before merging